aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstracttextloadoptions/_index.md

 ### getConvertNumericData() {#getConvertNumericData--}

 <b>@deprecated.</b> Please use the 'convertNumericData' property instead.
 Gets or sets a value that indicates whether the string in text file is converted to numeric data.
+Default value is true.

 ```javascript
 getConvertNumericData() : boolean;